SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 ### Fluid Cannon

-Special tank that shoots a fluid projectile when powered by redstone.
+* Special tank that shoots a fluid projectile when powered by redstone.
+* Has 3 variants:
+  * Overworld: crafted from copper + seared stone.
+Power 1.
+  * Nether: crafted from cobalt + scorched stone.
+Power 2.
+  * End: crafted from knightmetal + slimestone.
+Power 4.

 ## Tools